 By The Wine

-This wine bar is created by the famous wine producer José Maria da Fonseca (JMF), a company that has been making wines for almost 200 years.
+This wine bar is created by the famous wine producer José Maria da Fonseca (JMF).
+This company has been making wines for almost 200 years.
 You can enjoy all the JMF’s wines in this place.
 The bar looks like a wine cellar and the arched ceilings are covered with a stunning display of 3200 bottles.

 This Tea Cocktail Bar offers two different concepts: a modern tearoom during the day and a cocktail bar at night.
 All cocktails blend alcohol and tea, giving the drinks a new layer of tastes and aromas that is sure to entice the senses.